dieterich-lab/rp-bp/docs/usage-instructions.md

 [More details about biological replicates](#more-about-replicates) are given below.

-The entire Rp-Bp pipeline can be run on a set of riboseq samples (including any biological replicates) which all use the same genome indices using a sample sheet-like [YAML](http://www.yaml.org/start.html) configuration file with the following command:
+The entire Rp-Bp pipeline can be run on a set of riboseq samples (including any biological replicates) which all use the same genome indices with the following command:

 ```
 # Do not merge the replicates.